Francis Ford Coppola: Megalopolis (2024)

+He had planned to direct the movie, a story about the aftermath and reconstruction of New York City after a mega-disaster, many years earlier, but after the real-life disaster of the September 11 attacks, the project was seen as being too sensitive.

 In August 2021, it was announced that Coppola had begun discussions with actors for the project and that he was aiming to begin principal photography in the fall of 2022.
 In April 2022, it was reported that filming was to take place from September 6, 2022, to February 2, 2023.
 In May 2022, the star cast was revealed: Adam Driver, Forest Whitaker, Nathalie Emmanuel, Jon Voight, and Laurence Fishburne.
 In July, it was reported that filming would instead begin in November 2022 at Trilith Studios in Fayetteville, Georgia.
 In August, it was revealed that Aubrey Plaza, Talia Shire, Shia LaBeouf, Jason Schwartzman, Kathryn Hunter, Laurence Fishburne, James Remar, and Grace VanderWaal joined the cast.
 In early October, it was announced that Chloe Fineman, Dustin Hoffman, Bailey Ives, Isabelle Kusman, and D.B.
 Sweeney would also be joining the cast.

 On February 29, 2024, Deadline reported that Megalopolis will be released in IMAX in Fall 2024.
 On April 9, 2024, it was revealed that Megalopolis would be premiering in competition at the 77th Cannes Film Festival.

 Future projects

-In August 2024, one month ahead of the release of Megalopolis, Coppola told Rolling Stone that he is not going to retire after his longtime passion project's release, intending to work on two projects: an adaptation of The Glimpses of the Moon with "strong dance and musical elements" he plans to produce in England and Distant Vision, a "live cinema" project he's been working on since 2015 that tells the fictionalized story of three generations within an Italian American family during the phenomenon of television's invention.
+In August 2024, one month ahead of the release of Megalopolis, Coppola told Rolling Stone that he is not going to retire after his longtime passion project's release, intending to work on two projects: an adaptation of The Glimpses of the Moon with "strong dance and musical elements" he plans to produce in England and Distant Vision, a "live cinema" project he has been working on since 2015 that tells the fictionalized story of three generations within an Italian American family during the phenomenon of television's invention.